 October 30th - I had a nice discussion with Pat McLoughlin who, in addition to being part of the group, handles most of the business.
 We're pretty set on a venue and a video company and we're close to a final date.
 We're expecting the to video to be shot as a show before a live audience.
 The date is almost set and I'll pass it along as soon as it's final.

-November 3rd - The first performance is scheduled for November 17th!
-It should be a lot of fun and a very interesting combination of show, shoot, recording, and work in progress.
-We'll perform full songs with interesting stories between and make it very entertaining.
+November 3rd - The first performance was then scheduled for November 17th!
+It was to be a lot of fun and a very interesting combination of show, shoot, recording, and work in progress.
+We performed full songs with interesting stories between and make it very entertaining.

-The event will take place on Nov.
+The event took place on Nov.
 17th at:

 The McConnell Theater